 Unfortunately, if your group disability insurance company again denies your appeal, your entire federal ERISA lawsuit is limited to the record and documents you and your carrier submitted in during the claim and in your administrative appeal.

-This means you cannot introduce any new evidence in your federal ERISA lawsuit.
+This means you cannot introduce any new evidence in your federal lawsuit.
 You cannot call witnesses on your behalf or submit additional expert witness reports or medical records.
 You’re not even entitled to a trial by jury, and there is no emotional distress or punishment damages.
-These restrictions make the recovery of wrongfully delayed or denied disability benefits extremely difficult without a terrific ERISA disability attorney assisting you.
+These restrictions make the recovery of wrongfully delayed or denied disability benefits extremely difficult without a terrific disability attorney assisting you.

 - The objective medical issues and subjective medical determinations in your treating doctor’s chart notes

 - Medical tests, lab results, X-rays, MRIs, and CT scans

 - Adverse medication side effects